karinaahumada01/nosql-challenge/README.md

 ### The analysis revealed several key insights:

-    -Specific establishments with extremely poor hygiene that require immediate attention.
+- Specific establishments with extremely poor hygiene that require immediate attention.

-    -Top-rated establishments in the London area suitable for feature articles.
+- Top-rated establishments in the London area suitable for feature articles.

-    -Areas with high concentrations of low-scoring venues, which can be useful for investigative stories.
+- Areas with high concentrations of low-scoring venues, which can be useful for investigative stories.

-    -By using MongoDB and performing structured analysis, this project helps the magazine team make data-driven decisions for their editorial focus.
+- By using MongoDB and performing structured analysis, this project helps the magazine team make data-driven decisions for their editorial focus.

 ## References